giomasce/asmc/README.md

 compiler.
 Assembly is never directly used in this chain, although of course continuously behind the curtains.

+## Enough talking, show me the deal!

+You should use Linux to compile `asmc`, although some parts of it can also be built on macOS.
+If you use Debian, install the prerequisites with

+    sudo apt-get install build-essential nasm qemu-system-x86 grub-common

+Then just call `make` in the toplevel directory of the repository.
+A subdirectory named `build` will be created, with all compilation artifacts inside it.
+In particular `build/boot_asmg.x86` is a bootable disk image, which you can run with QEMU:

+   qemu-system-i386 -hda build/boot_asmg.x86 -serial stdio

+Unless I have broken something, this should run a little operating system that compiles a little (and still incomplete) C compiler, and later uses such compiler to compile a little test C program.
+Eventually it will compile a more complete C compiler and then actually useful C programs.
+Stay tuned for updates!

+When running QEMU, do not look at the emulated display window, but at the QEMU console output, where everything written on the display is replicate by mean of the serial port.
+It will be much easier to follow on a real terminal emulator rather than on QEMU 80x25 window!

+Together with `boot_asmg.x86`, there will be also `boot_empty.x86` and `boot_asmasm.x86` (see below for what they are) and `boot.iso`, which is a bootable ISO image with a GRUB menu where you can decide which of the three to run.
+Differently from `boot_*.x86`, `boot.iso` has some actual chance to run on a bare metal system, because it uses GRUB instead of my custom toy bootloader.

+WARNING!
+ATTENTION!
+Remember that you are giving full control over you hardware to an experimental program whose author is not an expert operating system programmer: it could have bugs and overwrite your disk, damage the hardware and whatever.
+I only run it on an old otherwise unused laptop that once belonged to my grandmother.
+No problem has ever become apparent, but I cannot vouch for yours!

+### How to interpret all the writings

+For the full story, read below and the code.
+However, just to have an idea of what is happening:

+ * The first log lines are written by the bootloader (if you are using mine instead of GRUB).
+At this point it is mostly concerned with loading to RAM the actual kernel and entering the CPU's protected mode.
+GRUB does the same things, but it does them better and does not write anything to the serial.

+ * At some point `asmc` kernel is finally ran, and it writes `Hello, asmc!` to the log.
+There is where the `asmc` binary seed first enters execution.
+It will just initialize some data structures and then invoke its embedded G compiler to compile the file `main.g` and then call the `main` routine.

+ * This is the point where for the first time code that has just been compiled is fed to the CPU, so in a sense the binary seed is not in control of the main program (but still gets called as a library, for example to compile other G sources).
+The message `Hello, G!` is written to the log and immediately after other G sources are compiled, first to introduce some library code (like malloc/free, code for handling dynamic vectors and maps and other utilities) and then to compile the actual C compiler.

+ * The C preprocessor is first executed, and terminates by dumping in the log the proprocessed tokens.
+The C compiler is then ran and the compiled code is dumped in hexadecimal form.
+Also, a number of internal compilation tables are dumped, mainly for debugging and (why not?) to impress the casual bystander.
+There are useful online disassemblers to check how horrible (while hopefully working) is the generated code.
+This C compiler is definitely not an optimizing compiler.
+Sometimes I am tempted to think it is a pessimizing compiler (but see the design considerations below).

+ * At last the compiled C code is executed (`Executing compiled code...`) and `main`'s return value is written in the log.

+ * If everything has gone well (in particular, the compiled C program has not smashed the stack), the kernel will write a final farewell message and will halt the CPU.
+Do not wait for surprises here: the processor is stuck in a halt cycle with interrupts turned off.
+It will never respond to any input except reset.

 ## What is inside this repository

  * `lib` contains a very small kernel, designed to run on a i386 CPU